Alison Brie: Personal life

-Brie began dating Dave Franco in 2012 after meeting him at a 2011 Mardi Gras party in New Orleans.
+Brie and actor Dave Franco began dating in 2012 after meeting during Mardi Gras in New Orleans.
 On August 25, 2015, they were reported to be engaged.
 They married on March 13, 2017.
-In an interview with Larry King in 2017, she said that she did not want to have children.
-She came out as bisexual in 2023.
+Brie and Franco have collaborated on 5 films together.

+Brie has stated in several interviews that she does not want to have children.
+In a BuzzFeed video released on February 17, 2023, Brie states that she is bisexual.